TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-v0-EN.md

 Each QR code includes, among other things, the location temporary UUID (behaving as a temporary pseudonym) that, for instance, changes once a day.
 These dynamic QR codes necessarily require a synchronous scan, since the QR code will change over the time.

-The current specification can also be used with **_static QR codes_** (e.g., printed on paper and made available to clients) if a location does not own a dedicated device or with QR codes for an asynchronous scan.
+The current specification can also be used with **_static QR codes_** (e.g., printed on paper and made available to clients) if a location does not own a dedicated device.
 Being static, this solution has downsides: it is less robust in front of relay attacks, and it enables an attacker to display all the clusters on a map (since the location pseudonyms will not change, it is relatively easy to collect them all), or to focus on a specific set of locations to know if they have been cluster.
 When possible, a good practice is to regularly change static QR codes, manually, in particular if the location is identified as cluster.
 This aspect is out of scope of the present specification.